Team Lotus: 1950s – Lotus's origins

 The following year, the Lotus 12 appeared.
 Driving one in 1958, Allison won the F2 class in the International Trophy at Silverstone, beating Stuart Lewis-Evans's Cooper.
 The remarkable Coventry Climax-powered Type 14, the Lotus Cars production version of which was the original Lotus Elite, won six class victories, plus the "Index of Performance" several times at the 24 Hours of Le Mans race.

 As the Coventry Climax engines were enlarged in 1952 to 2.2-litres, Chapman decided to enter Grand Prix racing, running a pair of Lotus 12s at Monaco in 1958 for Graham Hill and Cliff Allison.
 These were replaced later that year by Lotus 16s.

 In 1959 – by which time the Coventry Climax engines had been stretched to 2.5-litres inline with Formula rules – Chapman continued with front-engined F1 cars, but achieved little, so in 1960 Chapman switched to the milestone mid-engined Lotus 18.
 By then, the company's success had caused it to expand to such an extent that it had to move to new premises at Cheshunt.

 Domination in 1960s and 1970s

-The first Formula One victory for the Lotus works team came when Innes Ireland won the 1961 United States Grand Prix.
-A year earlier, Stirling Moss had recorded the first victory for a Lotus car at Monaco in his Lotus 18 car entered by the privateer team Rob Walker Racing Team.
+The first Formula One victory for a Lotus came in 1954, in the non-Championship Cornwall MRC Formula 1 Race won by John Coombs in a Lotus Mark VIII, although the Mark VIII was not a Formula One car.
+The first Formula One victory for a Lotus Formula One car was Innes Ireland's win in the non-Championship Glover Trophy in 1960, in a Lotus 18.
+Stirling Moss recorded the first World Championship victory for a Lotus car at Monaco in his Lotus 18 entered by the privateer Rob Walker Racing Team.
+The first World Championship Grand Prix win for the Lotus works team came when Ireland won the 1961 United States Grand Prix in a Lotus 21.

 There were successes in Formula Two and Formula Junior.
 The road car business was doing well with the Lotus Seven and the Lotus Elite and this was followed by the Lotus Elan in 1962.
 More racing success followed with the 26R, the racing version of the Elan, and in 1963 with the Lotus Cortina, which Jack Sears drove to the British Saloon Car Championship title, a feat repeated by Jim Clark in 1964 and Alan Mann in the 1965 European Touring car Championship.